jloveric/high-order-implicit-representation/README.md

 # Implicit Representation with High Order Layers
 Implicit representation of various things using PyTorch and high order layers.
 The network uses high order layers as implemented [here](https://github.com/jloveric/high-order-layers-torch).
+Implicit representation is a fancy way of saying creating a function that fits the training set (ignoring generalization), however you may end up with a compact representation of the original data and a function that interpolates the data.
+Neural networks, and especially high-order networks are good at this problem.

+# Implicit Representation of Images

 Train a model
 ```